Revision 13-2; Effective April 1, 2013

 All Programs

-Items used to verify citizenship for TANF can be used for SNAP and vice versa.
-Items used to verify citizenship for Medical Programs can also be used for TANF and SNAP.
-For Medicaid Programs, only verification sources listed in A-358.1, Citizenship, can be used to verify citizenship.
+Items used to verify citizenship for Medical Programs, SNAP or TANF can be used for SNAP and TANF.
+For Medical Programs, only verification sources listed in the Citizenship policy can be used to verify citizenship.

 TANF

-If the applicant or recipient refuses or fails without good cause to provide proof, the individual is disqualified until proof is provided.
+If a household member applying for benefits refuses or fails without good cause to provide verification, the household member is disqualified until verification is provided.

 Related Policy